ismasan/ismaelcelis.com/content/posts/event-sourcing-ruby-event-store.md

 Things to note:

 - The EventStore guarantees event ordering for a single `stream_id` (entity).
 This is usually done by tagging stored events with a per-stream incremental sequence number.
 Per-entity event streams can be thought of (and are usually implemented as) discrete storage partitions with guaranteed ordering.
 - In other words, at the domain level the Entity should be thought of as the “transactional unit”, where the order of events matters.
-An `UserUpdated` event can’t ever happen after `UserDeleted` for the same User entity, but the exact order in which those two event types were issued for different user entities is not critical, and not a practical guarantee at scale.
+A `UserUpdated` event can’t ever happen after `UserDeleted` for the same User entity, but the exact order in which those two event types were issued for different user entities is not critical, and not a practical guarantee at scale.
 - I’m calling the argument `stream_id` and not `entity_id`, even if it most likely will refer to a specific entity (ex. a specific product) in your system.
 However, from the standpoint of the Event Store interface, it doesn’t actually need to know that a stream of events will be used to reconstitute a domain entity.
 All it cares about it storing and retrieving an ordered stream of events.
 Later we’ll see that event streams can also be used to track broader projections in a system, ex. “sales report 2022”.

 ### Optimistic locking